Placenta Encapsulation FAQ's

 Can you encapsulate my placenta if it’s frozen?

 Absolutely!
-I will encapsulate a frozen placenta up to 9 months after birth.
+We will encapsulate a frozen placenta up to 9 months after birth.
 The encapsulated placenta can still be beneficial for a mom struggling with postpartum depression, energy, or milk supply.
 It can also be tinctured and saved for use during menstrual cycles and even menopause.

 Do you offer Traditional Chinese Medicine (TCM) preparation?